axllent/wireguard-vanity-keygen/README.md

 ### How accurate are the estimated times?

-They are not and cannot be accurate.
+They are not (and cannot be) accurate.
 Keys are completely randomly generated, and the estimate is based on a law of averages.
 For instance, you could find a match for a one in a billion chance on the very first hit, or it could take you 5 billion attempts.
-It will however give you an indication based on word count, case sensitivity, and use of numbers or characters.
+It will however give you an indication based on your CPU speed, word count, case sensitivity, and use of numbers or characters.

 ### Why do I need this?

 You don't.
 I wrote it because I run a WireGuard server, which does not provide any reference as to who the key belongs to (`wg` on the server).
 Using vanity keys, I can at least identify connections.
-I also wanted to learn more about multi-coe processing in Golang.
+I also wanted to learn more about multi-core processing in Golang.